 Professor Vanessa Knapp

-Professor Vanessa Knapp OBE is a Visiting Professor in the Department of Law at Queen Mary University of London, specialising in company law and corporate governance.
+Vanessa Knapp specialises in company law and corporate governance.
 She is a member of the EU expert group on company law and chairs the Company Law Committee of the Council of the Bars and Law Societies of the European Union.
-She is a special advisor to the corporate governance committee of Save the Children Association/Save the Children International and is a trustee of the London Symphony Chorus Endowment Fund.
+Most of her career was at Freshfields Bruckhaus Beringer LLP, where she was a partner and later principal consultant for 25 years.
+She is now a visiting professor in the Department of Law at Queen Mary University of London, a special advisor to the corporate governance committee of Save the Children Association/Save the Children International, and is a trustee of the London Symphony Chorus Endowment Fund.
+She was awarded an OBE for services to corporate law in 2007.

 Dr Peter Young